-Cortland has practiced meditation for more than twenty years and has studied Buddhism around the world.
-He has spent time on retreat in monasteries and retreat centers throughout Japan, Burma, India, and Nepal, and for eight years lived in Tibetan refugee settlements near Kathmandu.
+Cortland is a scientist, translator, and meditation teacher who offers workshops and leads retreats around the world.
+He has practiced meditation for nearly three decades and has spent time on retreat in monasteries and retreat centers throughout Japan, Burma, and India, including eight years spent living in Tibetan refugee settlements in Kathmandu, Nepal.

 In 1994 he was hired as Director of Operations by one of America’s best known meditation retreat centers, the Insight Meditation Society (IMS), in Barre, MA.
 Eighteen months later he was appointed Executive Director of IMS and served in that capacity until 2003 when he resigned to pursue further long-term intensive meditation practice.

 Edwin first encountered Vajrayana Buddhism in Dharamsala, India in 1993 and became a student of Mingyur Rinpoche in 1998.
 He has a post graduate diploma in Buddhist Studies from the University of Sunderland in the UK.
 He moved to Minneapolis, Minnesota with his wife Myoshin in 2009 to help establish the global Tergar Meditation Community.
-He currently serves on the Board of Directors of Tergar International and as a Senior Instructor for the Tergar community.
+In addition to his work as an instructor, he currently serves as chief financial officer for Tergar International.

 Myoshin Kelley attended her first meditation retreat in 1975 at the age of 20.
 Through the ensuing years she has received dharma instructions from several renowned Buddhist meditation masters in the Theravada, Zen, and Vajrayana traditions.
 She has practiced extensively with the Burmese meditation masters Chanmyay Sayadaw, Sayadaw U Pandita, and Sayadaw U Tejaniya.
 In the early 1990s Myoshin received meditation instruction from the Soto Zen master Hogen Yamahata.
 Her desire for long-term meditation practice has taken her to Burma on several occasions.